bytebase/bytebase.com-old/content/blog/database-cicd-best-practice-with-github.md

 This workflow fits in nicely with the existing CI/CD process and is natural to the Developers.
 Acute readers may have already spotted the described steps are an implementation of the landmark article [Evolutionary Database Design](https://martinfowler.com/articles/evodb.html).

-Ready to taste this Database DevOps workflow yourself?
+Ready to taste this Database CI/CD workflow yourself?
 Join our [Discord channel](https://discord.gg/6JYYBXvMDF) and share your experience.